sigsum/sigsum/proposals/2023-09-on-releases.md

     expectations
   - [ ] Copy-paste the latest NEWS file entry

+### MISC, checklist

+Added post-proposal 2023-10-05, suggested by nisse:

+  - [ ] Check that the repository has a good enough README

 ## Comparison to what we're doing today

 We don't have any documented process.
 We [released once][], sending an email to